atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 We finally have a shell on this box.
 It's going to be easy from here, right?
 Of course, that malicious document thing is the peak of difficulty of this machine, is it not? (*Narrator*: again, it was not)

 Normally, my first serious move when landing on a Windows machine is running `PowerUp.ps1`, analyze the results and work from there.
-But before that I like to peek around, at least the home directory of the user I've accessed with.
+But, before that, I like to peek around, at least the home directory of the user I've accessed with.
 So, to `C:\Users\nico\` we go!

 In his `Desktop`, aside from the `user.txt` flag (yay!), there's an interesting file called `cred.xml`: